joremika/ef.remover/README.md

 # EMPTY FOLDER REMOVER
-This powershell tool allows you to get rid of empty folders.
+This PowerShell tool allows you to get rid of empty folders.
 Recursively.
 Bottom-to-Top.
 Refer to the [following](#engine) section to read more on what is considered an empty folder by the engine.

 <hr>